fetchai/agents-aea/docs/protocol.md

 We show some example messages below:

-* To register a service, we require a reference to the dialogue in string form, for instance
+* To register a service, we require a reference to the dialogue in string form (used to keep different dialogues apart), for instance
 ``` python
 my_dialogue_reference = "a_unique_register_service_dialogue_reference"
 ```